secretstartups/handbook/finance/financial-planning-and-analysis/index.html.md

 ****

-## Headcount Approval Process
+## Headcount and the Talent Acquisition Single Source of Truth

-The Finance team is the owner of the hiring plan, which resides within Adaptive.
-It is a live forecast that is maintained by the Finance Business Partners (FBPs) and contains the current hiring plan that is used in the financial forecast.
-Finance are the owners of this to ensure there is one place hiring managers, finance, and recruiting can reference to see what hiring is included in the forecast and is eligible to be opened up in Greenhouse.
+The Finance team is the owner of the GitLab Hiring Plan (GHP), which is the SSOT for GitLab’s hiring plan for the future rolling 12 months.
+The GHP is a live document that is maintained by the Finance Business Partners (FBPs) and contains the current hiring plan that is used in the GitLab Financial Model.
+We have a SSOT to ensure there is one place hiring managers, finance, and talent acquisition go to see what hiring is included in the forecast and is eligible to be opened up in Greenhouse.
 This increases our predictability as a company and streamlines the hiring process.

 ### Hiring Managers

 When you are ready to open a new vacancy reach out to your Recruiter.
 They will open a GitLab issue or communicate directly with your FBP to get a GitLab Hiring Plan ID (GHP ID.)
-While GitLab strongly believes that you should be able to backfill a role when someone departs, please check with your eGroup member before reaching out to Recruiting for all backfill positions.
+While GitLab strongly believes that you should be able to backfill a role when someone departs, please check with your eGroup member before reaching out to Talent Acquisition for all backfill positions.

-Each role has a unique GHP ID number, which is part of the information you need for your department to have the position opened in Greenhouse.
+Each role has a unique GHP ID number listed, which is part of the information you need to provide to the [Talent Acquisition Manager or Lead](/handbook/hiring/talent-acquisition-alignment/#recruiter-coordinator-and-sourcer-alignment-by-department) for your department to have the position opened in Greenhouse.
 If there is no GHP ID, the job will not be opened in Greenhouse.
-If the FBP has questions after Recruiting has contacted them, they will reach out to the Hiring Manager to gain more information.

 If you are looking to pull forward a headcount and are in the Sales division please follow [this process](/handbook/sales/field-operations/sales-strategy/sales-headcount/).
 Due to the territory alignment related to Sales headcount, please also reach out to the Sales Strategy & Analytics team before reaching out to your Finance Business Partner.

-### Recruiting Managers and Leads
+### Talent Acquisition Managers and Leads

 When a hiring manager comes to you to open a role please work with the appropriate FBP to get a GHP ID.
 This process is unique to each division.